SESHASHAYANAN/self-operating-computer/README.md

   <strong>Unlock hands-free computing: AI-powered voice control that bridges vision, language, and interaction across cutting-edge multimodal models.</strong>
 </p>
 <p align="center">
-  Using the same inputs and outputs as a human operator, the model views the screen and decides on mouse and keyboard actions to reach a given objective.
+  Using the same inputs and outputs as a human operator, the model views the screen and decides on mouse and keyboard actions to reach a given objectives.
 </p>

 ## Key Features